 Chris Rea: They're very personal in terms of observation.
 The reason for the album is that we go in and out of town in England very slowly these days - lots and lots of traffic jams - and, because I'm always writing in my head, I started to notice as I looked to the left in the traffic jams all the different couples each day that I would see, and I started to think, Are they man and wife, are they lovers, should they not be together?

 Each car has a story.
 That's what gave me the idea for all of the songs.
 They're all like mini film stories of two people while they're in a car together.

 Rea: Near Heathrow.
 When I first moved here it was 15 minutes and my kids could go to a nice school.
 Now it can take up to three hours.

 Songfacts: Is this the same place you were living that took you on the "Road To Hell"?

 Rea: Oh yes, same place.

-Songfacts: I'm surprised that you still subject yourself to these traffic jams after going through that whole experience.
+Songfacts: I'm surprised you still subject yourself to these traffic jams after going through that whole experience.